Things to see and do at Abinger Roughs and Netley Park

-is fairly flat and perfect for those new to exploring the countryside - discover all our amazing wildlife.
-Start from the car park - you can pick up a colourful leaflet too...
+The two-mile circular nature trail is fairly flat and perfect for those new to exploring the countryside.
+To discover all the amazing wildlife here, start from the car park and follow the posts or pick up a leaflet.

 Near the Roughs car park is a large granite memorial to Samuel Wilberforce, ‘Soapy Sam’, the Bishop of Winchester.
 Wilberforce was thrown from his horse on 19 July 1873 and the memorial marks the spot where he fell.